PhoenixMachina/PhoenixMachina/README.md

 ## Settings
 ### Required
-You need to set a few variables in config.jl; the required ones are specified.
+You need to set a few variables in config.jl; the required ones are specified, as well as the variables in include/tlaloc.ini .

 ## Start
 Launch start_server.jl.
 You should see "Listening on 0.0.0.0:8000..."